Mary, Queen of Scots

 In 1565, Mary married her half-cousin Henry Stuart, Lord Darnley; they had a son, James.
 Their marriage soured after Darnley orchestrated the murder of Mary's Italian secretary and close friend David Rizzio.
 In February 1567, Darnley's residence was destroyed by an explosion, and he was found murdered in the nearby garden.
-James Hepburn, 4th Earl of Bothwell, was generally believed to have orchestrated Darnley's death, but he was acquitted of the charge in April 1567 and in the following month he married Mary.
+James Hepburn, 4th Earl of Bothwell, was generally believed to have orchestrated Darnley's death, but he was acquitted of the charge in April 1567 and in the following month, he married Mary.
 Following an uprising against the couple, Mary was imprisoned in Lochleven Castle.
 In July 1567, she was forced to abdicate in favour of her one-year-old son James VI.
 After an unsuccessful attempt to regain the throne, she fled southward seeking the protection of her first cousin once removed, Elizabeth I of England.

 As a great-granddaughter of Henry VII of England, Mary had once claimed Elizabeth's throne as her own and was considered the legitimate sovereign of England by many English Catholics, including participants in a rebellion known as the Rising of the North.
 Perceiving Mary as a threat, Elizabeth had her confined in various castles and manor houses in the interior of England.
 After eighteen and a half years in captivity, Mary was found guilty of plotting to assassinate Elizabeth in 1586 and was beheaded the following year at Fotheringhay Castle.
-Mary's life and execution established her in popular culture as a romanticised historical character.
+Mary's life and execution established her in popular culture as a romanticised historical figure.